yz22015/sister_2p_xnh/README.md

 # sister_2p_xnh
-:wave: Welcome to the sister_2p_xnh repo, where we release datasets and analysis scripts used for plots in this publication.
+:wave: Welcome to the sister_2p_xnh repo, where we release datasets and analysis scripts used for plots in:

+**Structure-Function Mapping of Olfactory Bulb Circuits with Synchrotron X-ray Nanotomography** ([preprint link](https://doi.org/10.1101/2025.04.24.650439 ))

 https://github.com/user-attachments/assets/4ba7463c-ceb2-4fa6-b838-1361cc35e384